MockbaTheBorg/VCVProducts/README.md

 # VCVProducts
-Information about my commercial and closed-source plugins for VCV Rack
+Information about my commercial and closed-source plugins for VCV Rack: https://vcvrack.com/plugins#Mockba

 ### MM_ModelV
 Emulation of the Minimoog Model D.<br>